-1 If Designing Student Assessments Indicators include: DISTINGUISHED (4) PROFICIENT (3) •Most of the learning outcomes have BASIC (2) UNSATISFACTORY (1) • Assessments do not match Indicators include: Lesson plans indicating correspondence between assessments and instructional outcomes Assessment types suitable to the style of outcome Variety of performance opportunities for students Modified assessments available for individual students as needed Expectations clearly written with descriptors for each level of performance Formative assessments designed to inform minute-to-minute decision making by the teacher candidate during instruction Teacher candidate uses a variety of assessments and the assessment types matches the learning expectations.
+1f Designing Student Asse 1f Designing Student Assessments DISTINGUISHED (4) PROFICIENT (3) BASIC (2) UNSATISFACTORY (1)

+Indicators include: • Lesson plans indicating correspondence between assessments and instructional outcomes • Assessment types suitable to the style of outcome • Variety of performance opportunities for students • Modified assessments available for individual students as needed • Expectations clearly written with descriptors for each level of performance • Formative assessments designed to inform minute-to-minute decision making by the teacher candidate during instruction Teacher candidate uses a variety of assessments and the assessment types matches the learning expectations.
 AND lesson plans indicate possible adjustments based on formative assessment data.
 Plans indicate modified assessments when they are necessary for some students AND include descriptions of how assessment results will be used to inform instruction.
 The approach to using formative assessment is well designed and includes student as well as teacher candidate use of the assessment information.
 Lesson plans indicate possible adjustments based on formative assessment data.
-COMMENTS: Most of the learning outcomes have a method for assessment.
+Most of the learning outcomes have a method for assessment.
 Some assessment types match learning expectations.
 Assessment criteria are clear.
 Plans indicate modified assessments when they are necessary for some students.
 Plans include formative assessments to use during instruction.
 Teacher candidate has a developed strategy to using formative assessments and has designed approaches to be used.
 Only some of the instructional outcomes are addressed in the planned assessments.
 Assessment criteria are vague.
 Plans refer to the use of formative assessments, but they are not fully developed.
 Assessment results are used to design lesson plans for the whole class, not individual students.
 Assessments do not match instructional outcomes.
 Assessments lack criteria.
 No formative assessments have been designed.
 Assessment results do not affect future plans.
+RATING: COMMENTS: